About Melanoma

 Risk Factors

-Outcome of melanoma depends on the stage at which it is detected, and early detection is key to a good prognosis.
-Metastatic or advanced melanoma is one of the most serious forms of skin cancer.
-Approximately 5% of patients initially present with distant metastatic disease, 9.5% with regional disease, and 77% with localized disease.,12 Risk factors for melanoma include male sex, age > 50 years, certain phenotypic and genotypic predispositions, personal history and comorbidities, and environmental factors (Table 3).12 It must be noted that melanoma can occur in any ethnic group and also in areas of the body not exposed to sunlight.10
+Outcome of melanoma depends on the stage at which it is detected, and early detection is key to a good prognosis.14 Metastatic or advanced melanoma is one of the most serious forms of skin cancer.
+Risk factors for melanoma include male sex, age > 50 years, certain phenotypic and genotypic predispositions, personal history and comorbidities, and environmental factors (Table 3).8 It must be noted that melanoma can occur in any ethnic group and also in areas of the body not exposed to sunlight.16

 References

-7. American Cancer Society.
+- American Cancer Society.
 Melanoma Skin Cancer Stages.
-Last revised October 27, 2023. https://www.cancer.org/cancer/melanoma-skin-cancer/detection-diagnosis-staging/melanoma-skin-cancer-stages.html
+Last revised: October 27, 2023. https://www.cancer.org/cancer/melanoma-skin-cancer/detection-diagnosis-staging/melanoma-skin-cancer-stages.html